mvw/hackerrank/Functional Programming/Persistent Structures/Minimum Multiple/README.md

 any possible subrange.

 This solution finally passed all test case, thus #00 to #20.

+### Further improvements ###
+We might drop the lcm/factor implementations using the prime exponent vectors and return to the simpler gcd calculation from version 1.
+But I was too lazy to try this out.

 ## Keywords
 array, data structure, Euclid's algorithm, lcm